j4ke-exe/j4ke-exe/README.md

 ## 💫 About Me:
-🖥️ Computer science student<br>🔭 Aspiring software engineer<br>🧠 Currently learning Python and C++<br>💬 Open to learn and help in projects<br>⚡ Fun fact: I'm in the Top 1% on TryHackMe
+🖥️ Computer science student<br>🔭 Aspiring software engineer<br>🧠 Currently learning Python and C++<br>💬 Open to learn and help with projects<br>⚡ Fun fact: I'm in the Top 1% on TryHackMe

 ## 🌐 Socials: